Spacetastics/Serendipity-Booksellers-Software-Development/README.md

 * Display various sales reports

-Inventory Database may need to be moved later
+Header comments need to be updated
-Current cpp files also all have a main method, all of one of which are commented out so I can actually run the thing.
-Needs to be fixed later.
+Notes in files should be implemented
+The main function of the files should be converted to void add include sting to relevant files